SeLite/SeLite.github.io/DrupalFramework.md

 title: Drupal 7 framework
 layout: default
 ---
+{% include links %}

-The test example logs in as an admin and creates a user with random credentials.
+The example [script] logs in as an admin and creates a user with random credentials.
 It logs in as that user and posts and validates random content.

 # Install Drupal 7 #